Full Buck Moon Labyrinth Walk

 Meet at the Bloor Street gates of High Park to walk in to the labyrinth together.
 Community walk of the labyrinth will begin at 7am to celebrate the full Buck Moon, which happens to be the first of four super moons in 2023.
-Coach Lee will begin with a very short talk on labyrinth walking and then we will walk the labyrinth together beginning at 5:24pm, the moment of the vernal equinox.
+Coach Lee will begin with a very short talk on labyrinth walking and then we will walk the labyrinth together.
+The full moon phase reaches 100% at 7:38am.
 Because there are times while walking the labyrinth path that we may be less than 6 feet apart, wear a mask if you would feel more comfortable given the close proximity to other participants.
 (Please stay home if you are feeling unwell.)

 WHERE: The labyrinth in High Park (north of the Grenadier Park Cafe parking lot), 1873 Bloor Street West,Toronto.